pureliani/react-controller/README.md

 ```

 ## Description
-react-controller is a state-management library which is aimed at making the nested state managemenet easier.
+react-controller is a state-management library which is aimed at making nested state managemenet easier.

 ## Usage